Email Phone Next Scroll to move Touch to move edit Play Play Pause Volume Mute Zoom Open Close Search Linked In Linked In X Facebook Instagram Close

 2

 AgTech promotes smarter farming practices by reducing the use of pesticides, fertilisers and water.
-And technologies like drones and satellite imagery help monitor crop health and optimise resource use, minimising environmental impact; all of which aligns with investors seeking ESG (environmental, social, governance) credentials in their portfolio.
+Technologies such as drones and satellite imagery help monitor crop health and optimise resource use.

 3